Iceland Gay Travel

 Iceland Gay Rights

 The majority of people in Iceland support the LGBT community.
 Iceland boasts a wealth of LGBT protections.
 Same-sex sexual activity has been legal for ages, since 1940.
 In 1996, same-sex partner registrations became available.

-The next step for Iceland, as of 2019, is to repeal the ban on MSM’s donating blood.
+The next step for Iceland is to repeal the country’s ban on MSM’s donating blood, which has already been in the works.
 Looking forward to another win for Iceland!

 Next, check out wolfyy’s top picks for wintertime gay getaways around the world.